cavapoo-cavoodle-dog-breed-info

 Parent Breeds

-Let’s find some quick facts about their parent breeds; Cavalier King Charles Spaniel and Poodle.
+Let’s find some quick facts about Cavoodle’s parent breeds: Cavalier King Charles Spaniel and Poodle.

 Cavalier King Charles Spaniel: